Sorry, you need to enable JavaScript to visit this website.

 Information providers / counselling structures

-According to the Youth Strategy 2015-2020, the Ministry of Youth and Sports and the Ministry of Education were responsible for disseminating information about democratic rights and democratic values for young people.
+According to the Youth Strategy 2015-2020, the Ministry of Youth and Sports and the Ministry of Education were responsible for disseminating information about democratic rights and democratic values to young people.
 However, no official contact point exists for young people to access information about their democratic rights.

 Youth-targeted information campaigns about democratic rights and democratic values